imamkmng/Dexon/core/vm/sqlvm/README.md

 ## **Objective**

-The objective is to provide the programmers with a friendly SQL interface which they are familiar with.
-SQLVM is implemented alongside with EVM, such that DEXON DApp developer can use SQL syntax to handle their data.
+The objective is to provide programmers with a friendly SQL interface which they are familiar with.
+SQLVM is implemented alongside with EVM, such that DEXON DApp developers can use SQL syntax to handle their data.
 It would support a subset of SQL operations.

 ## **Background**